One App for your 11+ Music Aptitude Test (MAT) Preparation

 Music Aptitude Test Stage 1:

-Stage one is a type of hearing or listening test where students are required to write down their answers.
+Stage 1 is a type of hearing or listening test where students are required to write down their answers.
 This test contains 60 multiple choice questions and is often split into four different sections.
 However, some schools may include a couple of extra sections where graphic scores are being used to determine volume and tempo changes as well style of music.

 Each student will need to use their ears to discern small changes in pitch, rhythm and texture (the ability to hear multiple notes at the same time).
 This test is usually in the main hall of the test centre and takes around 45 minutes.